fastmachinelearning/hls4ml/docs/api/configuration.rst

 * **ProjectName**\ : the name of the HLS project IP that is produced
 * **KerasJson/KerasH5**\ : for Keras, the model architecture and weights are stored in a ``json`` and ``h5`` file.
 The path to those files are required here.
   We also support keras model's file obtained just from ``model.save()``.
 In this case you can just supply the ``h5`` file in ``KerasH5:`` field.
 * **InputData/OutputPredictions**\ : path to your input/predictions of the model.
-If none is supplied, then hls4ml will create aritificial data for simulation.
+If none is supplied, then hls4ml will create artificial data for simulation.
 The data used above in the example can be found `here <https://cernbox.cern.ch/index.php/s/2LTJVVwCYFfkg59>`__.
 We also support ``npy`` data files.
 We welcome suggestions on more input data types to support.

 The backend-specific section of the configuration depends on the backend.
 You can get a starting point for the necessary settings using, for example `hls4ml.templates.get_backend('Vivado').create_initial_config()`.
 For Vivado backend the options are: